Texas A&M vs. Ole Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 Texas A&M Stats and Trends

-- In Texas A&M's nine games this season, it has six wins against the spread.

-- The Aggies have an ATS record of 5-4 in their nine games when favored by 2.5 points or more so far this season.
+- The Aggies have been favored by 2.5 points or more nine times this season and are 5-4 ATS in those matchups.

-- Texas A&M's games this year have hit the over on three of 10 set point totals (30%).

 - Find the latest spread and moneyline odds for Texas A&M at SISportsbook.